PineappleRind/wakatime-json-viewer/README.md

 ---

-Feel free to open an issue on _anything_ you want (that's at least somewhat related to this project. so don't open an issue on how bad store-bought hummus is)
+Feel free to open an issue on _anything_ you want (that's at least somewhat related to this project. so don't open an issue on how groundbreaking tape was as an invention)

 _Version: 0.1_